ShMcK/coderoad-redux-js/tutorial/02/index.md

 @test('02/05')
 @hint('`console.log(store.getState())`')

 + import the newly written data in 'data.js'.
 Set it to a variable called "initialState".
+Note: due to a bug with `import`'s, use `require` for imports.
 @test('02/06')
 @action(writeFromFile('src/data.js', '02/data.js'))
 @hint('Try this: `const initialState = require('./data.js').default;`')

 + pass in `initialState` as a second param your `createStore`
-@test('02/06')
+@test('02/07')
 @hint('Pass in `initialState` as a second param to `createStore`')

 @onPageComplete('As you can see, the store is just an object with various methods like "dispatch" and "getState".
 Let's see what these methods do in the next step.')